Conner Jones

 Conner Jones (born February 22, 2006) is an American professional stock car racing driver.
-He competes part-time in the ARCA Menards Series, the ARCA Menards Series East, and the ARCA Menards Series West, driving Toyota Camrys for Venturini Motorsports, and part-time in the NASCAR Craftsman Truck Series, driving the No. 66 Ford F-150 for ThorSport Racing.
+He last competed part-time in the NASCAR Craftsman Truck Series, driving the Nos.
+41/44 Chevrolet Silverado RSTs for Niece Motorsports.

 Racing career

+Early years

 Jones would start racing at five years old, driving in go-karts.
 In 2017, he would win the Bandolero Bandit Virginia state championship.
 In 2018, he made his debut in Legends car racing, and would get his first career win at Dominion Raceway.
 He drove in the INEX Virginia State Young Lions full-time in 2019, where he won the championship with six wins, twelve second-place finishes, and two third-place finishes.
 He made his debut in late model racing that year, finishing third in his first ever late model start at Hickory Motor Speedway.